How to adopt customer-centric practices from retailers.

 In Part I of my Supply Chain Strategy series, I explained why the five tenets of High-Performing Supply Chains remain a great starting point to build your supply chain strategy.
 In Part II I explained how seeking inspiration from retailers can help manufacturing companies move beyond supply chain segmentation to embrace customer-centricity.
 This post will explore the three capabilities essential to supply chain redesign.

-As shown in Figure 1, the supply chain challenges faced by retailers and manufacturers in the digital economy are very similar:
+The supply chain challenges faced by retailers and manufacturers in the digital economy are very similar:

 - A diversity of customer service expectations to meet